FrancescaMCassola/test2/cv.md

 ## 📚 Poster Presentation

-Cassola, F.M., Pacifici, M., and Rondinini, C. Vulnerability of amphibians and birds to climate change.
+**Cassola, F.M.**, Pacifici, M., and Rondinini, C. Vulnerability of amphibians and birds to climate change.
 Ecology at the Interface 2015

-Cassola, F.M., Iaria J., Martini, M., De Silvestri, M, Lattarulo, D., Rossin, J., and Cazzolla Gatti, R. Monitoring the effect of anthropogenic pressures on biodiversity: a multitaxonomic approach.
+**Cassola, F.M.**, Iaria J., Martini, M., De Silvestri, M, Lattarulo, D., Rossin, J., and Cazzolla Gatti, R. Monitoring the effect of anthropogenic pressures on biodiversity: a multitaxonomic approach.
 ECCB 2024 – 7th European Congress of Conservation Biology

 ---